TimeMachine1994/081925-SvelteTweb/FULLSLUG_LIVE_STREAM_REFACTOR_PLAN.md

 ## 📝 Summary

-This refactor transforms the fullSlug memorial page from a **static, refresh-based experience** to a **dynamic, real-time experience** that automatically detects when streams go live and seamlessly transitions viewers from countdown to live playback.
+This refactor transforms the fullSlug event page from a **static, refresh-based experience** to a **dynamic, real-time experience** that automatically detects when streams go live and seamlessly transitions viewers from countdown to live playback.

 **Key Benefits:**
 - 🚀 No manual page refreshes required